MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-meeting-summary.md

 ---
 title: FAQs for meeting summary feature in Microsoft Teams
-description: This FAQ provides information about the AI technology used in the meeting summary feature in Sales app, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 11/20/2025 ms.custom:
+description: This FAQ provides information about the AI technology used in the meeting summary feature in the Sales app, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 11/20/2025 ms.custom:
   - responsible-ai-faqs